kstephens6054/bitstarter/README.md

 bitstarter
 ==========

-Bitstarter project for my Coursera Startu Engineering class.
+Bitstarter site for the Coursera Startup Engineering class.